 - Send us an email once a month simply saying "Still Interested".
 That lets us know you are serious.
 For us it quickly weeds out the mass mailings looking for a puppy from anybody.

 - Once we have a puppy available we will let you know.
-Once our puppies are a week old, your deposit will secure your puppy.
+Once our puppies are a week old, your non refundable deposit will confirm your intentions and secure your puppy.
+Full payment for the pup is required once it is 12 weeks old.

 The internet is an excellent source to find things conveniently but lacks the personal touch necessary for us to place a dog responsibly.
 To that end if you would like to pursue this we suggest that you contact us.